Cenote Diving

 Mostly we combine diving Cenote Carwash with a first dive in Cenote Angelita.

-As therefore participants are required to carry an Advanced Open Water Certification, this is not an option for every diver.
+As therefore participants are required to carry an Advanced Open Water Certification, this is not an option for every diver visiting the area to dive cenotes.

-We can combine this dive with nearly every Cenote dive located on the way to Cenote Carwash, contact us to create a unique combination that suits your experience and preferences.
+We can combine the dive at Cenote Carwash with nearly every Cenote dive located on the way to the Cenote, contact us to create a unique combination that suits your experience and preferences.
 Divers can choose from Cenote Garden of Eden, Cenote Dos Ojos, Cenote Chikin Ha, or any of the others depending on their experience level and certification.

 What Can I See at Cenote Carwash?